-Plans that are provided at each submission stage must contain assignment data and space boundaries that are in compliance with the National Business Space Assignment Policy and all BIM Requirements.
+Plans that are provided at each submission stage must contain assignment data and space boundaries that are in compliance with these BIM requirements and National Business Space Assignment Policy.

 A.1.4 DOCUMENT SECURITY REQUIREMENTS

 All Controlled Unclassified Information (CUI) building information must be handled as described in GSA Order PBS 3490.3 CHGE 1, Security for Sensitive Building Information Related to Federal Buildings, Grounds, or Property.